provo-lol/zaansverzet/content/bevrijdingstoer/bevrijdingstoer-organisatie.en.md

 ---

 ![Photo of the facade of a house, with a bicycle parked in front of it.
 Behind the window is a poster of a red fist against a black background, with the text (in Dutch): 'No one is free until Palestine is free'](/img/niemand-is-vrij_raamposter.jpg)

+_This page contains information for local Palestine groups to organise actions in the run-up to Liberation Day.
+Would you just loke to take part in existing actions?
+See: [Liberation tour](/content/bevrijdingstoer/bevrijdingstoer.en.md)._

 ## About